chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Ignored the constraint to leave tests unchanged and over-modified output formatting.", "PROJECT NOTE": "Only add a trailing comma when skip is present; do not alter non-skip lists.", "NEW INSTRUCTION": "WHEN special instructions constrain test changes THEN avoid editing tests; modify implementation only"
 }

+[2025-12-23 10:54] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "add to RefactoringPopupGroup",
+    "MISSING STEPS": "run build, delete classes, delete intention resources, scan project, update tests", "BOTTLENECK": "Using a non-existent action group in plugin.xml introduced semantic errors.", "PROJECT NOTE": "Keep actions in RefactoringMenu; RefactoringPopupGroup is not defined in this project.", "NEW INSTRUCTION": "WHEN plugin.xml is modified THEN run build to catch unresolved groups and EPs" }